JCrittenden365/python-file-search-tool/README.md

 File Search & Delete Tool

-A simple desktop utility built with Python and Tkinter that allows users to search for files by extension within a selected directory, open them with the system’s default application, or permanently delete selected files.
+A lightweight desktop utility built with Python and Tkinter that allows users to search for files by extension within a selected directory, open them with the system’s default application, or permanently delete selected files.

-This project was created to practice GUI development, file system operations, and safe user interaction in a real-world style utility tool.
+This project was created as a hands-on learning exercise to strengthen GUI development, file system operations, and structured programming practices.

 🔧 Features